FIRSTinMI/av-docs/docs/day--1-and-0/index.md

 ## You're Set Up!

 Congrats, the hardest part is done.
 It's time to make your way over to [Setting up the FiM AV System](../setting-up-the-fim-av-system).
-It has a few quick steps that you should take the night before opening ceremonies to ensure everything runs smoothly in the morning.
+It walks you through what you need to do to get the computer in the AV cart set up for streaming.